Roulette in Literature, Film, and Television

 Dostoyevsky's Exploits in “Roulettenburg”

-Literary scholars are yet to agree which real-life German city has served as the inspiration for Roulettenburg.
-Some argue the book is based on Dostoyevsky’s gambling misfortunes at the roulette tables in Bad Homburg while others believe the Spielbank Casino in Wiesbaden inspired the Russian novelist for the setting in The Gambler.
+Literary scholars have yet to agree on which real-life German city inspired Roulettenburg.
+Some argue the book is based on Dostoyevsky’s gambling misfortunes at the roulette tables in Bad Homburg, while others believe the Spielbank Casino in Wiesbaden provided the setting for The Gambler.

 Dostoyevsky played roulette in both cities.
-He first arrived in Wiesbaden in 1963 while on a European trip with his mistress Polina Suslova.
-In a letter to his brother Mikhail from September, Dostoyevsky revealed his losses were so great that he was forced to pawn his watch in Geneva during the trip with Suslova.
-“Suddenly I started to lose, couldn’t control myself and lost everything”, he wrote.
+He first arrived in Wiesbaden in 1863 during a European trip with his mistress, Polina Suslova.
+In a letter to his brother Mikhail that September, Dostoyevsky confessed that his losses were so great he had to pawn his watch in Geneva.
+“Suddenly I started to lose, couldn’t control myself, and lost everything,” he wrote.

-From that moment on, the novelist frequented casinos in Baden-Baden and Homburg right until 1871 when his gambling compulsion began to subside.
-The novelist gambled at roulette with such a frenzy that he was forced to recoup his losses through writing.
+From that moment on, the novelist frequented casinos in Baden-Baden and Homburg until 1871, when his gambling compulsion began to subside.
+He played roulette with such frenzy that he was forced to recoup his losses through writing.

-Dostoyevsky first outlined the idea of The Gambler in an 1866 letter to literary critic and publicist Nikolay Strakhov.
-The writer then entered a risky contract with prominent publisher Fyodor Stellovsky with which he agreed to produce a novel within a very short period to pay off his gambling debts.
+Dostoyevsky first outlined the idea for The Gambler in an 1866 letter to literary critic and publicist Nikolay Strakhov.
+He then entered a risky contract with publisher Fyodor Stellovsky, agreeing to deliver a novel within a very short period to pay off his gambling debts.

-If he failed, Stellovsky would publish his works for the next nine years without paying anything to the author.
-Against all odds, Dostoyevsky finished The Gambler in less than a month with the assistance of his future wife and a stenographer, who transcribed and copied the novel for him.
+Had he failed, Stellovsky would have been entitled to publish Dostoyevsky’s works for the next nine years without paying him a ruble.
+Against all odds, Dostoyevsky finished The Gambler in less than a month with the help of his future wife, a stenographer who transcribed and copied the manuscript for him.

 Inside the Mind of a Compulsive Gambler

-There are many biographical parallels with Dostoyevsky’s real-life roulette stints in The Gambler.
-The short novel relates the story of young tutor Alexei Ivanovich who works in the family of a debt-ridden Russian General.
-Alexei is in love with the General’s cruel niece Polina.
+Many biographical parallels exist between Dostoyevsky’s real-life roulette escapades and The Gambler.
+The short novel tells the story of a young tutor, Alexei Ivanovich, who works for the family of a debt-ridden Russian General.
+Alexei is infatuated with the General’s cruel niece, Polina.

-To impress her, he agrees to visit a local German casino, try to win at roulette, and give the money to Polina so that the General could pay off his debts.
-In a dramatic chain of events, Alexei becomes lost in a ceaseless spiral of gambling and losing.
-His compulsion is further accentuated by his craving for the heartless Polina.
+To impress her, he visits a local German casino, tries to win at roulette, and plans to give the money to Polina so the General can pay off his debts.
+In a dramatic turn of events, Alexei becomes trapped in an endless cycle of gambling and loss.
+His obsession is intensified by his longing for the heartless Polina.

-With The Gambler, Dostoyevsky succeeded in creating one of the most stunning pieces of Russian literature which also happens to give us an accurate glimpse into the mind of a compulsive gambler.
+With The Gambler, Dostoyevsky created one of the most striking works of Russian literature, while also granting readers an unflinching look into the mind of a compulsive gambler.

 Significance of Roulette in Popular Culture